Finding good apps that work on Raspberry Pi is important if you plan on using it as a replacement for your desktop computer.

-Guake is a terminal which works like any terminal
+Guake is a terminal that works like any terminal.

-So if you hit F12 the drop-down terminal come in the foreground, if you hit F12 again the terminal disappears (but keeps running)
+So if you hit F12 the drop-down terminal comes in the foreground, if you hit F12 again the terminal disappears (but keeps running).

-It’s perfect to let something run behind, like an error log display of a real-time information
+It’s okay to let something run behind, like an error log display of real-time information.

 I often use this to display htop in Guake (process list and system load).

-Every time I had slow performance, I just hit F12, and hop, htop appeared (Don’t know what is htop?
-Check my command cheat sheet here)
+Every time I had slow performance, I just hit F12, and hop, htop appeared (Don’t know what htop is?
+Check my command cheat sheet here).

-Usually, I have a good Bluetooth keyboard (see my recommended products page), but it’s a tactile mouse on it, not the best to browse the menu and find the terminal
+Usually, I have a good Bluetooth keyboard (see my recommended products page), but it’s a tactile mouse on it, which is not the best to browse the menu and find the terminal.

-So Guake help me a lot for this
+So Guake helps me a lot with this.

 You can split windows, close them or add a new one.
-You can resize any windows
+You can also resize any windows.